Cytnx-dev/Cytnx/docs/source/adv_install.rst

 ..
 Note::

-    1. The python=3.8 indicates the python version you want to use.
-Generally, cytnx is tested with 3.7/3.8/3.9.
+    1. The python=3.8 indicates the Python version you want to use.
+Generally, Cytnx is tested with 3.7/3.8/3.9.
 You can replace this with the version you want to use.
     2. The last line is updating all the libraries such that they are all dependent on the conda-forge channel.